thegibbsproject/octopus/README.md

 Frederico Ribeiro do Carmo is an Adjunct Professor at the Federal Rural University of the Semi-Arid (Angicos, Rio Grande do Norte, Brazil)

 OCTOPUS is a library of Excel® functions developed to help students, researchers and engineers in the estimation of physical and chemical properties of pure organic molecular compounds.
 It is provided as an add-in and contains 215 functions (related to 154 estimation methods) that can be directly accessed in the spreadsheet environment.
 In general, the implemented methods are based either on the Corresponding States Principle or the Group Contribution concept.
-The following propertiesare covered in the present version:
+The following properties are covered in the present version:

 - density of liquids
 - viscosity of gases